 The best-selling and most versatile mattress by Amerisleep, the AS3, is perfect for side and combo sleepers.
 If you find yourself changing positions often throughout the night, the AS3’s eco-friendly memory foam technology is an excellent option.
 The Amerisleep AS3 is a medium mattress in terms of firmness, which is part of what gives it wide appeal.

 The Amerisleep AS3’s layers of foam provide maximum comfort by combining softness with support.
-The first layer is the Bio-Pur® layer, a breathable, partially plant-based memory foam that keeps you cooler while you sleep.
-What’s more, you’ll have science on your side with the Celliant® cover, an FDA-determined textile that increases local blood flow and promotes restful sleep.
+The first layer is Bio-Pur®, a breathable, partially plant-based memory foam that keeps you cooler while you sleep.
+What’s more, the AS3 is covered in a soft, lightweight cover that wicks heat and moisture away from the body.